 Under Colorado law, a person commits health insurance fraud when he or she, with the intent to defraud:

-- Presents an application for a health insurance policy which contains false information or withholds material information resulting in insurance coverage;
+- Presents an application for a health insurance policy that contains false information or withholds material information resulting in insurance coverage;

-- Makes a claim for an injury which contains false material information or withholds material information;
+- Makes a claim for an injury that contains false material information or withholds material information;

 - Participates in a staged car accident claiming injuries; or